About the Program

 • Clinical mentors

-Teaching Faculty
+Faculty

-This master's program is delivered by four clinical pharmacy faculty members who are provincially recognized for their expertise and leadership in mental health care.
+The MCP program is delivered by four clinical pharmacy faculty members who are provincially recognized for their expertise and leadership in mental health care.

 Dr. Katelyn Halape, BSP, ACPR, PharmD, BCPP, is the MCP Program Director and an Associate Professor in the College of Pharmacy and Nutrition.
-She is also a Clinical Pharmacist Specialist in Psychiatry at the Irene and Leslie Dubé Centre for Mental Health in Saskatoon.
+She is also a Clinical Pharmacy Specialist in Psychiatry at the Irene and Leslie Dubé Centre for Mental Health in Saskatoon.

 Dr. Melanie McLeod, BSP, ACPR, PharmD, BCPP, is a Clinical Pharmacist Specialist in Psychiatry at the Saskatchewan Health Authority and a Clinical Lecturer in the College of Medicine.
 She is located in Regina.

-Dr. Amy Soboulsky, BSP, MSc, is a Clinical Pharmacist Specialist on the Mental Health Outpatient Referral Team at Mental Health and Addictions Community Services in Saskatoon and a Professional Program Assistant Professor in the College of Pharmacy and Nutrition.
+Amy Soboulsky, BSP, MSc, is a Clinical Pharmacist Specialist on the Mental Health Outpatient Referral Team at Mental Health and Addictions Community Services in Saskatoon and a Professional Program Assistant Professor in the College of Pharmacy and Nutrition.

 Dr. Lindsey Ziegler, BSc, BPharm, PharmD, BCPP, is a Community Pharmacist specializing in psychiatry and substance use disorders as well as a Clinical Pharmacist at the Regina Mental Health Clinic.